Back to Research

 Residential mortgages

 Mortgage collateral is plentiful, well-documented, and supported by deep secondary markets.
 It’s also slow.
-ATTOM reported the national average to complete a residential foreclosure at 815 days in Q2 2024, with state averages running from roughly 41–90 days in non-judicial Texas to 2,034 days in New York and 3,686 days in Louisiana.1 Loss-given-default on residential first liens has historically run in the 20–40% range depending on vintage and geography, driven largely by carrying costs, legal fees, and price decay between default and REO sale.2 Valuation arrives through periodic appraisals — a backward-looking estimate, not a live quote.
+ATTOM reported the national average to complete a residential foreclosure at 815 days in Q2 2024, with state averages running from roughly 41–90 days in non-judicial Texas to 2,034 days in New York and 3,686 days in Louisiana.1 Loss-given-default on residential first liens has historically run in the 20–40% range depending on vintage and geography, driven largely by carrying costs, legal fees, and price decay between default and REO sale.2 Valuation arrives through periodic appraisals, which lag the market by months.
 The collateral exists, but the path from default to cash is measured in years and percentage points.

 Securities-based lending

 SBL is the cleanest piece of legacy collateral most banks hold.
 The asset is liquid, continuously priced, and easy to perfect.
-The cleanliness has limits.
-U.S. equity markets trade roughly 6.5 hours a day, five days a week.3 Reg T sets initial margin at 50% for equity purchases; Reg U applies to bank credit secured by margin stock.4 Settlement moved to T+1 in May 2024 — faster than before, but not instantaneous.5 Single-name exposures can be halted by the Limit Up–Limit Down plan, and concentrated positions can move enough between Friday’s close and Monday’s open to overwhelm a margin cushion.6 Hypothecation rights and rehypothecation chains add another layer of operational risk.
+Even so, the cleanliness has limits.
+U.S. equity markets trade roughly 6.5 hours a day, five days a week.3 Reg T sets initial margin at 50% for equity purchases; Reg U applies to bank credit secured by margin stock.4 Settlement moved to T+1 in May 2024, which is faster than before but still not instantaneous.5 Single-name exposures can be halted by the Limit Up–Limit Down plan, and concentrated positions can move enough between Friday’s close and Monday’s open to overwhelm a margin cushion.6 Hypothecation rights and rehypothecation chains add another layer of operational risk.
 The price is live during market hours.
-The collateral, in a stress event, may not be.
+In a stress event outside those hours, the collateral can’t be moved.

 Commercial real estate

 CRE is harder still.
-Appraisals are subjective, refreshed annually at best, and influenced by sparse comparable sales.
+Appraisals are subjective, typically refreshed annually for performing credits, and influenced by sparse comparable sales.
 Liquidation can take quarters rather than days.
 The 2022–2024 office-sector revaluation reminded the industry that “stabilized” CRE collateral can lose roughly a third of its mark in a single cycle without a single physical change to the asset; CoStar’s office Commercial Property Price Index fell about 34% from its late-2021 peak, and a subset of reappraised properties tracked by CRED iQ saw markdowns of 50% or more.7

 Equipment, A/R, and inventory (ABL)

 None of this is a knock on legacy collateral.
-Banks have built sophisticated underwriting around each of these frictions.
-The point is that the bar most loans clear is well below “pristine.”
+Banks have built rigorous underwriting around each of these frictions.
+The bar most loans clear sits well below “pristine.”

 Where Bitcoin Sits

 Bitcoin is volatile.
 That is the first and last thing every banker knows about it, and any honest comparison has to start there.
-Volatility is a real risk, and it sets the LTV ceiling on any Bitcoin-backed loan.
-But volatility is a single dimension.
-On the others, Bitcoin compares favorably to the assets banks already lend against.
+Volatility sets the LTV ceiling on any Bitcoin-backed loan.
+The other six properties of pristine collateral are where Bitcoin earns its place in the comparison.

 Property Bitcoin Residential mortgages SBL CRE ABL